outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

           - hub structures are useful bc interaction/connection structures in general are useful
         - synchronization
           - repeated/common structures (like patterns) are useful bc what generates one example of a pattern is likely to influence another example of a pattern
+        - in general useful structures will be structures of useful attributes like optimization/certainty structures, implementations of or inputs to core interaction functions, or capture & create relevant info out of high-variation info

     - identify structures of useful structures that are useful for specific problem-solving intents or problem/solution core interaction functions & apply those specific structures of useful structures as an initial solution set (or solution component/input set) to solve the problem of 'designing the interface query'
       - example: structures like 'sequences' of useful structures like 'requirements, alternatives, interchangeables, equivalents' are useful for core interaction functions like 'connect' or problem-solving intents like 'connect problem/solution'